 Suitability Requirement: The applicant must not fall for refusal under Part 9: grounds for refusal.

-Tuberculosis Test Certificate: If paragraph A39 and Appendix T of these rules apply, a person applying for entry clearance as a skilled worker must provide a valid medical certificate confirming that they have undergone screening for active pulmonary tuberculosis and that this tuberculosis is not present in them.
+Tuberculosis Test Certificate: If paragraph A39 and Appendix T of these rules apply, a skilled worker applying for entry clearance must provide a valid medical certificate confirming that they have undergone screening for active pulmonary tuberculosis and that this tuberculosis is not present in them.

 Financial Requirement: If the applicant is applying for entry clearance, either: